-— How timely is the traffic speed in Buckeye Traffic?
+— How timely is the traffic speed on OHGO?
 How often is the data updated?

-Buckeye Traffic receives updated traffic speed data from remote sensors approximately every minute.
-The sensors provide average speeds for each direction of the roadway.
+OHGO receives updated traffic speed data from probe-based systems approximately every minute.
+The probe-based speed data is obtained from companies under contract with ODOT to provide the data.
+There may be a slight lag time from the time the speed is gathered by these companies and then reported to ODOT and then posted on the speed display website although it's generally only a few minutes.
 They do not report individual speeds and are not used for law enforcement.
 The speeds are color-coded and represented on the speed display map.
 To ensure you are viewing the latest traffic speeds in the map, click the Update Map button.
-The speed display does not automatically update on the map.
-Remote speed sensors are shown below:
+The speed display automatically update on the map on OHGO.com and the OHGO app.

 — What do the colors mean in the traffic speed display?